-5. Client agreements CSPs should discuss terms of business with each prospective client and keep a written record of the terms of the agreement with each client, including evidence of the client's agreement to those terms.
-That agreement should include: a clear description of the services to be provided and fees to be charged, a record of how and by whom requests for action are to be given, a record of any provision for the termination of the agreement and the consequences of termination, a description of the CSP's procedure for dealing with any complaints, and a statement that the CSP is licensed by the Commission.
+5. Client agreements

+FSPs should discuss terms of business with at least one of; the founder; the foundation; or such other person as is regarded as the client, and as the FSP deems appropriate and keep a written record of the terms of the agreement with that person, including evidence of their agreement to those terms.
+That agreement should include a:

+- clear description of the services to be provided and fees to be charged, - record of how and by whom requests for action are to be given, - record of any provision for the termination of the agreement and the consequences of termination, - description of the FSP's procedure for dealing with any complaints, and - statement that the FSP is licensed by the Commission.